MChecaH/osu-wiki/news/2025/2025-04-01-osustable-updates-april-1-2025.md

 ![](/wiki/shared/news/2025-04-01-osustable-updates-april-1-2025/mania-playfield-comparison.jpg)

 - **The difficulty settings in mod select are now properly highlighted for all applicable mods.** On some mods (Hard Rock being an example), you weren't able to see clearly that they change difficulty settings such as OD (overall difficulty) and AR (approach rate) until this update.
+- **Rates now award performance points — with a catch!** Only *downrates* are affected by this change.
+Any rate between 1.0x and 1.5x or above will not be eligible for it.

 ### Other